Knguyen-dev/project-todo-list/README.md

 How to run (For development purposes):

-1. Do npm run watch, make sure it's running a server, akin to django.
-And open a live server
+1. Do npm run dev to run a live server

 Google fonts: